SAP/cloud-security-services-integration-library/java-security/README.md

 ## Supported Identity Services
 - XSUAA
-- as of version `2.8.0` IAS
+- starting with version `2.8.0` IAS
-- as of version `2.9.0` IAS tokens from multiple tenants and zones
+- starting with version `2.9.0` IAS tokens from multiple tenants and zones

 ## Supported Algorithms